 El Tigre holds nine Mexican Federal mining concessions, located in north-eastern Sonora State, of which eight are collectively referred to as the El Tigre Property ("El Tigre Property").
-The concessions are 100% held by El Tigre through its wholly-owned subsidiaries, Pacemaker Silver Mining S.A. de C.V. and Compānia Minera Talaman S.A. de C.V.
+The concessions are 100% held by El Tigre through its wholly-owned subsidiaries, Silver Tiger México S.A. de C.V. and Compãnia Minera Talaman S.A. de C.V.

 In 2016, the Company entered into a land access agreement with the land-owners of the El Tigre Property.
 Under the agreement, the Company is required to pay the land-owners USD\$1,030,000, of which USD\$110,000 was payable on the date of the agreement, with the remaining to be paid over an 84-month period in equal monthly instalments of USD\$10,952.
-The agreement can be terminated by the Company by issuing a written notice to the land-owners and is considered nullified if the Company does not pay the land-owners for three consecutive months.
 The Company will acquire 6,283 hectares of land within the boundaries of the El Tigre Property at the end of the 84-month period if all required payments were made according to the agreement.
-The monthly payments paid to date have been recorded to resource properties.
+The monthly payments paid have been recorded to resource properties.

-As at June 30, 2024, all required monthly payments have been made and on June 12, 2024, the Company provided the landowners with written notice of intention to exercise its right to acquire the El Tigre Property.
+As at June 30, 2025, all required monthly payments have been made and on June 12, 2024, the Company provided the landowners with written notice of intention to exercise its right to acquire the El Tigre Property.
 The process of transferring ownership of the El Tigre Property has commenced but has not yet been completed as of the date of these interim condensed consolidated financial statements.